0w0Demonic/AquaHotkey/docs/advanced.md

 By specifying field declarations (like e.g. `Foo := "bar"`) or an `__Init()` method, you can control how objects are initialized.

-This is really useful if you want to set default values such as `Map.CaseSense` or `Array.Default`:
+This is really useful if you want to set default values for `Map.CaseSense` or `Array.Default`:

 ```ahk